-- 1. Determine that the goal of PPLA, also known as another PPLA, is appropriate when: - A. The child is a minimum of sixteen (16) years of age (per Federal Law P.L.
-113-183); - B. Efforts have been made and documented in the case record to place the child for adoption or with a suitable and willing relative; - C. If the youth's goal is adoption, the youth has been referred to the Kentucky Adoption Profile Exchange (KAPE) to exhaust recruitment efforts; - D. Other permanency goal options have been exhausted and are no longer appropriate due to the specific circumstances of the child; - E. The appropriate DCBS staff (commissioner or designee or SRA as outlined in standards of practice (SOP) depending on the placement setting) has reviewed, approved, and documented that a goal of PPLA is in the best interest of the child.
-This step should be completed before requesting that the court change the goal to PPLA; - F. The court has determined that another PPLA is in the best interest of the child; - G. The child has formed psychological ties with those with whom the child lives, and adoption has been discussed with the foster parent and there are no viable alternatives; and - H. Ensures that SPC has been explored when applicable. - 2.
-Seeks approval from the DCBS commissioner or designee prior to the establishment of a goal of PPLA for a child of any age placed with a private child caring (PCC) agency.
-This includes placements in residential care and other placements such as supports for community living (SCL) group homes which are often referred to as PCC placements.
+1. Determine that the goal of planned permanent living arrangement (PPLA), also known as another planned permanent living arrangement, is appropriate when:

-- A. Approval must first be obtained from the SRA or designee who then submits the below documentation to the OOHC branch manager for review. - B. The OOHC branch manager then submits the request to the Division of Protection and Permanency (DPP) director as the designated approval authority for the DCBS commissioner. - 3.
-Seek approval from the DCBS SRA prior to the establishment of a goal of PPLA for a child placed in a DCBS foster home, private child placing (PCP foster home, or other placements such as SCL family home providers, where the placement has the same family structure as a foster home.
+- A. The child is a minimum of sixteen (16) years of age (per Federal Law P.L.
+113-183); - B. Efforts have been made and documented in the case record to place the child for adoption or with a suitable and willing relative and the child has been placed on a national adoption register; - C. Other permanency goal options have been exhausted and are no longer appropriate due to the specific circumstances of the child; - D. The appropriate DCBS staff has reviewed, approved, and documented that a goal of PPLA is in the best interest of the child.
+This step should be completed before requesting that the court change the goal to PPLA; - E. The court has determined that another planned permanent living arrangement is in the best interest of the child; - F. The child has formed psychological ties with those with whom the child lives and adoption has been discussed with the foster parent and there are no viable alternatives.
+The foster parent and DCBS enter into a courtsanctioned written agreement regarding DCBS's intention for the child to remain with the foster parent to provide a permanent living arrangement for the child; - Seek approval from the DCBS Commissioner or designee prior to the establishment of a goal of PPLA for a child of any age placed with a private child caring (PCC) agency.
+This includes placements in residential care and other placements such as supports for community living (SCL) group homes which are often referred to as PCC placements. - A. Approval must first be obtained from the SRA or designee who then submits the below documentation to the OOHC branch manager for review. - B. The OOHC branch manager then submits the request to the DPP director as the designated approval authority for the DCBS commissioner. - 3.
+Seek approval from the DCBS SRA or designee prior to the establishment of a goal of PPLA for a child placed in a DCBS foster home, PCP foster home, or other placements such as SCL family home providers, where the placement has the same family structure as a foster home.